 Take the cybersec exam and get a qualified certificate!

 This course content is part of the cybersecurity series on openHPI.
-The series consists of three courses and ends with the Cybersecurity exam.
+The series consists of three courses and ends with the Cybersecurity exam in August/September 2022.
 By the Cybersecurity exam, you have the chance to receive a free record of achievement or a qualified certificate.
 Therefore, please attend the three courses Confidential Communication in the Internet, Digital Identities, and Cyberthreats by Malware and finish them with a confirmation of participation.
 This allows you to register for the cybersecurity exam which covers questions from all three courses.
-The Cybersecurity exam will be offered again in the future.

 Follow us on Twitter: @openHPI.
 For tweets about this course please use the hashtag #malware2022.